Table of Contents

-The cannabis industry has long struggled to balance the high costs of efficiently growing quality products and mitigating its damaging environmental footprint.
-One of the critical components in the growing process affecting both is lighting.
-Fortunately, there is a lighting solution that solves these challenges.
+LEDs seem to be a significant part of the overall solution to the cannabis industry’s struggle to balance the high costs of growing quality products and mitigating its damaging environmental footprint.
+Lighting is one of the critical components in the growing process that affects both.

-However, the industry’s lightening-speed adoption of light-emitting diodes lights [LEDs] has become an invaluable must-have for growers, and as such, HPS is being pushed out and replaced by the industry's most all-around efficient lights.
-LEDs are powered by electric currents passing through a semiconductor - a diode.
+However, the industry’s rapid adoption of light-emitting diode lights [LEDs] has become an invaluable must-have for growers, and as such, HPS is being pushed out and replaced by the industry’s most efficient lights.
+LEDs are powered by electric currents passing through a semiconductor—a diode.
 The result is a thermal management system that evenly disperses light and heat throughout targeted growing areas and periods.

 A Dim Prospect for HPS